eivind-throndsen-private/touch-weather/README.md

 - Outputs a 480 x 272 PNG image optimized for the Squeezebox Touch screen.
 - Runs inside a Docker container for easy deployment.
 - Configurable parameters via a `config.json` file.
-- Debug mode to assist with cropping adjustments.

 ## Getting Started